cuiyongbo/programming-scaffold/misc-topics/cpp_note_06.md

 By understanding this compiler-generated structure, you can better appreciate how lambdas capture and manage variables internally, providing powerful yet intuitive mechanisms for carrying scope context within local function objects.

-Q: what if there are many objects to be captured?
+# what if there are many objects to be captured?

 When a lambda captures many objects, the compiler-generated class will have member variables for each captured object.
 This might lead to a more complex class structure but follows the same principles outlined previously.
 The size of the lambda object will increase correspondingly, as it needs to store all the captured values or references.